Keep updated and progress your claim online

 3. How do I log into Your Case?

-You need to be invited to register for Your Case by your Customer Response Team Advisor or Litigation Executive.
-Please ask them if you haven’t received an email invitation containing a registration link.
-Upon registration you will need to provide details about your case and create a private password to register fully.
+You need to be invited to Your Case by your Customer Response Team Advisor or Litigation Executive.
+Please ask them if you haven’t received an email invitation containing a link.
+When logging in for the first time you will need to follow the link, we will send you a unique code by text message for you to verify your identity.
+Then you will need to set a password of your choosing.
 Once you have done this for the first time you will only need to provide your username/email address and password to log in in future.
 There is a link to the log in page on our website under Existing Clients.

 4. I’ve forgotten my password for Your Case, how do I reset it?

-Click on the ‘Forgotten your password?’ text on the log on screen, you will then be asked for your email address.
-We will then send you an email explaining what you need to do to reset your password.
+Click on the ‘Forgotten your password?’ text on the log on screen.
+We will then send you a text message with a unique code, enter this onscreen to verify your identity.
+You can then reset your password.

 5. How do I navigate around Your Case?